slim-ai/saas-examples-harden-simple-app/README.md

 ## The Problem and the Solution

-Creating high-quality container images is not an easy task.
+Creating high-quality container images is no easy task.
 How to choose an optimal base image?
 How to configure a multistage build to make the end image slim?
 How to keep the vulnerability scanners calm?